CHAPTER 3: What Is the CFA Exam and How to Go About It?

 I decided to plan my CFA exam prep in detail and I did my best to stick to the plan.

 I passed my level 2 test and was soon able to face the final challenge.
-What I know now is that every time I studied for my exam I needed to be as thorough as possible but I needed to think differently as for the contents I was to learn and skills I was to acquire for each level.
+What I know now is that every time I studied for my exam I needed to be as thorough as possible but I also needed to think differently as for the contents I was to learn and skills I was to acquire for each level.